Everyone has let their fitness slip after being in and out of lockdowns… The only question is by how much?

 According to general strength standards, benching your bodyweight could put you at novice-intermediate level of strength depending upon your bodyweight.

 Try it out and see what your strength is after some time off.
 Just remember to be safe on the bench, use proper form and warm up towards your target weight.
+Start small and work your way up safely.

 After you’ve done the bench (or if benching isn’t your thing), you can note down how you’ve done and work out achievable goals as you keep on training.